-The mission of the Lindsey Wilson College School of Professional Counseling is to provide a practitioner-based, community-centered, student-focused mental-health preparation program hallmarked by academic integrity, professional competence, and sound ethical principles.
+The mission of the Counseling & Human Development (CHD) program is to provide a practitionerbased, community-centered, student-focused mental health preparation program hallmarked by academic integrity, professional competence, and sound ethical principles.

 In addition to its programs on the A.P.
 White Campus in Columbia, the School of Professional Counseling collaborates with community colleges within Kentucky and surrounding states to provide local, community-based programs at 26 sites.
 The bachelor's and master's degrees are offered at these locations, allowing associate's degree graduates to earn these higher-level degrees through the Lindsey Wilson College School of Professional Counseling.